Skip to content

 Required data:

-Every hour the mechanism calculates the total load from Units and compares it with the system load metrics.
-Based on this it calculates the status of the instance:
+Every hour, the mechanism calculates the total load from Units and compares it with the system load metrics.
+Based on this, it calculates the instance status:

-- Red — the system is throttling, some Units are forcibly disabled.
-Unit tokens gain the ability to be temporarily blocked; throttling of the system is returned as an error.
+3. Red — the system is throttling, some Units are forcibly disabled.
+Unit tokens gain the ability to be temporarily blocked; system throttling is returned as an error.

 Monetization is built on the instance status; it is enabled only if the instance status is Yellow.
 All Units are colored according to their statistics: